elasticpath/elasticpath-dev/docs/studio/content/Basic-Page-Editing/Working-with-Page-Previews.md

 version of that page.
 This allows you to keep those changes in a draft state so you can make any additional changes before you publish.

-{% youtube src="https://www.youtube.com/embed/SRV3TKnRcxc" label="Preview CX-Studio Pages" /%}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SRV3TKnRcxc" title="Preview CX-Studio Pages" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Previewing a Page